-Rep. Lamar Smith and vocal Sen. Rand Paul published an opinion piece in Politico Magazine that defended the GOP’s scrutiny of what they believe is wasteful science spending.
+Rep. Lamar Smith (Texas) and vocal Sen. Rand Paul (Ky.) published an opinion piece in Politico Magazine recently that defended the GOP’s scrutiny of what they believe is wasteful science spending.

 While they make valid points, they skirt the issue of the scientific ideology that plagues their party.
 They’re using this straw-man argument to hide the fact that most of their party denies climate change and take many other pseudoskeptical science seriously too.

-Now that both chambers have Republican majorities, they also control the Congressional committees, meaning someone who wrote a climate denial book can head the Senate Environment and Public Works Committee, such as Sen. James Inhofe.
-He was once quoted as saying:
+Now that both chambers have Republican majorities, they also control the congressional committees, meaning someone who wrote a climate denial book can head the Senate Environment and Public Works Committee, such as Sen. James Inhofe (Okla.), who was once quoted as saying:

-Rep. Paul Broun, member of the House Committee on Science, Space, and Technology, had this to say:
+Rep. Paul Broun (Ga.), member of the House Committee on Science, Space, and Technology, had this to say:

 Should the National Science Foundation use public funds to ask if Turkish women wear veils out of fashion sense?
 Probably not, but doesn’t the bigger issue here seem to be the constant science denial and toxic claims that have mostly been debunked?